Estimate Time8 min

 Do you really have to take money out?

-Yes, you do for traditional IRAs, 401(k) and 403(b) plans, SIMPLE, and SEP IRAs (but not Roth IRAs).
+Yes, you do for traditional IRAs, 401(k) and 403(b) plans, SIMPLE, and SEP IRAs.
+RMDs are not required for Roth IRAs or Roth balances (except for inherited Roth balances) in workplace plans.
 The tradeoff you get for letting your savings compound tax-free over the years in these tax-deferred retirement savings accounts is that you must start removing money once you retire, and then pay taxes on any pre-tax distributions and earnings.

 What are the penalties for not taking an RMD?

 It's important to pay attention to the December 31 deadline.
 The IRS penalty for not taking an RMD on time, or for taking less than the required amount, is generally hefty: 25% of the amount not taken by the deadline.
-For IRA owners, the penalty for not fulfilling RMD requirements can be as low as 10% if the RMD is corrected within two years.
+If the RMD is corrected within two years, the penalty for not fulfilling RMD requirements can be reduced to 10%.

 How do you calculate an RMD?